 \section{Conclusion}

-A simple approach to estimate the optical $C_n^2$ profile based on its statistical definition has been presented, made possible thanks to the use of high-density radiosonde profiles.
-It relies on the optical refractive index expression, involving only the pressure and the temperature profiles.
+A simple approach to estimate the optical $C_n^2$ profile based on its statistical definition has been presented, and compared with a Tatarskii-based model.
+This simple approach is made possible thanks to the use of high-density radiosonde profiles, and relies on the optical refractive index expression, involving only the pressure and the temperature profiles.
 From the refractive index vertical profile, refractive index fluctuations are extracted and $C_n^2$ is derived.

 The use of recent high-density radiosonde profile at Trappes (France) and Hilo, HI (USA) showed the capability of the approach to obtain average $C_n^2$ profiles having similarities with well-known empirical profiles.
 This enabled to obtain site-dependent profiles using only classical radiosonde measurements, enabling further studies of geographical and seasonal variations of mean $C_n^2$ profiles.
 Furthermore, comparisons with thermosonde measurements showed good agreement and highlighted the possible identification of optical turbulent layers related to temperature inversions.